HR Record Retention Guidelines for 2025

 Federal agencies, such as the Internal Revenue Service (IRS) or U.S. Citizenship and Immigration Services (USCIS), may occasionally request access to certain records within your personnel files.
 Although these requests are uncommon, failing to comply can result in significant penalties or fines for your business.
 Ensuring that records are readily available and properly maintained helps the business respond efficiently to any government inquiries and avoids potential legal or financial consequences.

-The Proper Disposal of Employee Records
+The Proper Way to Dispose of Employee Records

 Many businesses choose to store personnel files for up to seven years after an employee’s termination, regardless of regulatory requirements.
 This timeframe is seen as a best practice, as it covers the maximum federal and state statutes of limitations.